 In November 1946, Requin departed shipyard and headed for the Caribbean to test the conversion.
 In November 1947, the submarine moved for exercises north of the Arctic Circle under operational control of Submarine Division 82 and sailed with her sister ship, USS Spinax.

-On January 20, 1948, USS Requin reported back to Portsmouth Naval Shipyard where it underwent its second conversion, a Migraine II conversion, and was reclassified to SSR-481.
+On January 20, 1948, Requin reported back to Portsmouth Naval Shipyard where it underwent its second conversion, a Migraine II conversion, and was reclassified to SSR 481.
 In December, the submarine departed shipyard and was assigned to Submarine Squadron 8 in New London, CT.

-In June 1959, USS Requin reported to Charleston Naval Shipyard, Charleston, SC, for its final conversion to a Fleet Snorkel boat.
-Its radar equipment was removed, and it was reclassified to SS-481.
+In June 1959, Requin reported to Charleston Naval Shipyard, Charleston, SC, for its final conversion to a Fleet Snorkel boat.
+Its radar equipment was removed, and it was reclassified to SS 481.
 In 1960, the submarine was deployed to the Mediterranean Sea once again.

 In the Fall of 1966, the submarine extended deployment for operation UNITAS VII cruising around South America on exercises with various navies.

 In 1969, the submarine remained in service as a Naval Reserve Trainer in St. Petersburg, FL.
-It remained a Trainer until 1971 when it was reclassified as IXSS-481, unclassified submarine.
-USS Requin was finally struck from the U.S. Navy list on December 20, 1971.
+It remained a Trainer until 1971 when it was reclassified as IXSS 481, unclassified submarine.
+Requin was finally struck from the U.S. Navy list on December 20, 1971.

-Today, the USS Requin Submarine serves a very different purpose, educating hundreds of thousands of visitors about life and science aboard a submarine from over 40 years ago.
-Preserved within her 312-foot-long hull is the technology of a bygone era.
-Fifty years after she was commissioned, the submarine is a far cry from the sleek nuclear-powered behemoths that now patrol our seas.
+Today, Requin serves a very different purpose, educating hundreds of thousands of visitors about life and science aboard a submarine in the mid-20th Century.
+Preserved within her 312-foot-long hull is the technology of a bygone era; she is a far cry from the sleek nuclear-powered behemoths that now patrol our seas.